borgbackup/borg/docs/usage.rst

     # Extract the "src" directory but exclude object files
     $ attic extract /data/myrepo::my-files home/USERNAME/src --exclude '*.o'

-.. include:: usage/verify.rst.inc

-This command is similar to :ref:`attic_extract` but instead of writing any files to disk the command just verifies that all files are extractable and not corrupt. |project_name| will not compare the the archived files with the files on disk.

 .. include:: usage/check.rst.inc

 The check command verifies the consistency of a repository.
 Any inconsistencies